-1st Floor: The Viennese coffeehouse literati
+1st Floor: The literati of the Viennese coffeehouses

-Today, as in the past, the price of a cup of coffee will grant one much in return.
-Historically, patrons indulging in a coffeehouse atmosphere enjoyed international newspapers, encyclopedia Brockhaus or even a game of chess.
-These unique offerings still hold true today and one finds the Viennese cafe to be a unique stimulating experience.
-It was this very intellectual setting which gave birth to the coffeehouse literature.The coffeehouse was the meeting venue of a group of literary figures many of whom were Jewish.
+The Viennese coffeehouse is both listed as a cultural heritage sight by UNESCO, and provides an institution which offers coffee in pleasant informal surroundings.
+The price of a cup of coffee will grant so much in return.
+Historically, patrons indulging in a coffeehouse atmosphere used to enjoy international newspapers, a game of chess, or even an encyclopedia.
+These unique offerings still hold true today, and one finds the Viennese "Café" to be a unique and stimulating experience.
+It was this intellectual setting which gave birth to the coffeehouse literature.The coffeehouses were the meeting venue for a group of literary figures, many of whom Jewish.

 2nd Floor: Secession

 Ludwig Hevesi's motto "To every age its art.
 To art its freedom” adorns the facade of our close neighbour, the Secession.
 With its decorative cupola made up from golden laurel leaves, often referred to by the locals as the "cabbage head", it pays homage and is a symbol for the free spirit of Viennese artists.
 The members of this artist association called themselves the Secession.
 Founding the Viennese Jugendstil, this movement represented a protest of the younger generation opposing the traditional art of their teachers, a separation from the past towards the future.

 The Secession’s 14th exhibition in 1902 under the direction of Josef Hoffmann was one of its most famous.The Beethoven Frieze created by Gustav Klimt sought to immortalise Beethoven’s Ninth, and its interpretation by Richard Wagner.
 It is on permanent exhibition at the Secession, and can be seen in a room created especially for this masterpiece.